commos/delta/README.md

 Where an empty vector is inserted in the middle and `v` is wrapped in a vector if op requires it and it isn't one already.

-It also supports the `:on` and `:off` pseudo deltas which can be thought of as a deep merge for nested maps and sets.
+It also supports the `:on` and `:off` pseudo deltas which can be thought of as deep merge and unmerge for nested maps and sets.

 ```clojure
 [(:on | :off) ks? m]